Woutitit/woutitit.github.io/songwriting-checklist.md

 5. [Phrasing](#phrasing)

 ## Introduction
-In here are a few things to check or try whilst creating a song.
-It's mainly meant as a reference for when you don't get your mix right or when your composition isn't working out as you can check and try stuff on the list here.
+This is a handy list with things to check or try whilst creating a song.
+It's mainly meant as a reference for when you don't get your mix right or when your composition isn't working out as you can check and try stuff (you might've forgotten) on the list here.
 It can also serve as a source of inspiration.

 ## Mixing and mastering
 - Sidechain: Which elements?
 Sub and/or top bass?
 To snare too?
 Different SC/Mix levels for different elements?